GravityKit/GravityExport-Lite/readme.txt

 * Feature: Added `setFontSize` on value objects, so every cell can have a different font size.
 * Feature: Added CurrencyValue type and formatting on numeric cells.
 So you can have a currency symbol and a numeric value.
 * Feature: Added new CombinerInterface to streamline the process of combining values into columns.
+* Feature: Added notifications base to bomb you with info.
+Kidding, only useful messages of course.
 * Bugfix: 'gfexcel_renderer_csv_include_separator_line' had a typo.
 * Bugfix: List field threw notice when you've later changed the column names.
 * Enhancement: Added quick-link to documentation on the plugins page.